MEDICAID FRAUD SERIES — POST 4 OF 4

 These studies use Medicare data, which has richer fields than the public Medicaid file (submitted charges, place of service, provider specialty directly in the data).
 They also use various definitions of “fraud” drawn from the LEIE, with all the label problems we discussed in Post 2.

 What should we expect from a classifier trained on public Medicaid data, with its seven columns and no diagnosis codes?
 Probably an AUC somewhere between 0.70 and 0.85.
-That’s the range where the model discriminates better than chance and better than sorting by total paid, while still producing substantial numbers of false positives at any reasonable decision threshold.
+That’s the range where the model discriminates better than chance and better than sorting by total paid, while still producing high false positive rates at any reasonable decision threshold.

 What SHAP Tells Us About the Labels